-On July 23, 2021, the Company entered into a sales agreement with Jefferies LLC, pursuant to which the Company may sell, from time to time at its sole discretion through Jefferies, as its sales agent, shares of its common stock having, up to an aggregate sales price of \$100.0 million of its common stock through Jefferies (the "ATM Program").
-Any shares of its common stock sold will be issued pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-257990).
+On July 23, 2021, the Company entered into a sales agreement with Jefferies LLC ("Jefferies"), pursuant to which the Company may sell, from time to time at its sole discretion through Jefferies, as its sales agent, shares of its common stock having, up to an aggregate sales price of \$100.0 million of its common stock through Jefferies (the "Prior ATM Program").
+As of June 20, 2024, the Company had sold an aggregate 9,017,110 shares of its common stock for gross proceeds of approximately \$42.7 million (\$41.5 million net of commissions and estimated expenses) under the Prior ATM Program.
+On June 20, 2024, the Company and Jefferies terminated the Prior ATM Program and entered a new Open Market Sale AgreementSM (the "Sales Agreement") to sell shares of common stock from time to time through Jefferies acting as sales agent (the "ATM Program").
+Pursuant to the prospectus supplement dated June 20, 2024 (the "Prospectus Supplement") filed by the Company with the U.S. Securities and Exchange Commission ("SEC"), the Company will be able to offer and sell up to \$205,000,000 of its shares of common stock pursuant to the Sales Agreement.
 The Company will pay Jefferies a commission up to 3.0% of the gross sales proceeds of any shares of its common stock sold through Jefferies under the ATM Program and also has provided Jefferies with indemnification and contribution rights.
-As of March 31, 2024, the Company has sold an aggregate of 9,017,110 shares of its common stock for net proceeds of approximately \$41.5 million, after deducting commissions and offering expenses pursuant to the ATM Program.
-During the three months ended March 31, 2024, we sold an aggregate of 56,288 shares of its common stock for net proceeds of approximately \$0.3 million, after deducting commissions and expenses.
-As of March 31, 2024, approximately \$57.3 million remained available for sale under the ATM Program.
+As of June 30, 2024, the Company has sold an aggregate of 2,133,534 shares of its common stock for gross proceeds of approximately \$4.8 million (\$4.7 million net of commissions and estimated expenses), after deducting commissions and offering expenses pursuant to the ATM Program.
+As of June 30, 2024, approximately \$200.2 million remained available for sale under the ATM Program.
+Between July 1, 2024 and July 18, 2024, the Company sold 672,539 shares of our common stock for gross proceeds of \$1.5 million (\$1.4 million net of commissions and estimated expenses) pursuant to the ATM program.